| Strategic Pricing with a Focus on the MarketBy Mark JeziorskiGenerating additional third party payments and improving the overall

 or multiples of third party reimbursement rates as the benchmarks

+for price comparisons.
 Another aspect of working with benchmark prices that needs to be considered

 is outliers.
 A benchmark hospital’s price is an outlier if it appears